-More specifically, it is the set of techniques that allow people, processes and regulatory information systems to respond to changing forces — to keep critical business functions running, or to restore them to some predetermined level of performance as quickly as possible.
+More specifically, it is the set of procedures that allow people, processes, and information systems to respond to changing forces.
+It enables critical business functions to keep running during a disruption or restore those functions to some predetermined level of performance as quickly as possible.

-Using risk management and incident response processes, operational resilience is critical to doing business.
+Using operational risk management and incident response processes, operational resilience is critical to doing business.
 Your enterprise’s resilience can mean the difference between its success and failure.

-Gartner defines operational resilience as “initiatives that expand business continuity management programs to focus on the impacts, connected risk appetite, and tolerance levels for disruption of product or service delivery to internal and external stakeholders (such as employees, customers, citizens and partners).”
+Gartner defines operational resilience as “initiatives that expand business continuity management programs to focus on the impacts, connected risk appetite, and tolerance levels for disruption of product or service delivery to internal and external stakeholders (such as employees, customers, citizens, and partners).”
 These initiatives include:

 - Security (cyber and physical)